vitalab/vitalab.github.io/deep-learning/_posts/2018-11-29-memoryGan.md

 ![](/deep-learning/images/memorygan/fig5.png)
 ![](/deep-learning/images/memorygan/fig6.png)

-Like for the digit generation, the authors used a classifier to evaluate forgetting.
-They tested a classifier trained on real data on generated data and a classifier trained on generated data on real data (Rev acc.).
+The authors used a classifier to evaluate forgetting.
+They tested a classifier trained on real data on generated data and a classifier trained on generated data on real data
+(Rev acc.).
 Finally, they tested the Frechet Inception Distance (FID) on the generated data.
 ![](/deep-learning/images/memorygan/table2.png)